 RHA's first homeownership closing took place on December 8, 2001.
 To date, there have been a total of 241 closings.
 RHA partners with local agencies to assist families in achieving their homeownership goals.
-20 families closed in 2020, 17 families closed in 2021 and 12 families closed in 2022.
+20 families closed in 2020, 17 in 2021, 12 in 2022, 21 in 2023, and 10 in 2024.
 RHA is committed to growing the Homeownership pipeline and has increased outreach to public housing residents and Section 8 program participants.
 A pipeline of candidates with homeownership goals has been created to increase utilization.

 RHA has developed and implemented a homeownership plan that includes Section 32 Homeownership.
 This comprehensive plan outlines the requirements and guidelines of the program.
-Currently, RHA has 7 Public Housing residents who are eligible to own their home.
+Currently, RHA has 7 Public Housing residents who are eligible to own their home and 32 in the pipeline.
 RHA has performed physical needs assessments on each of the seven homes and identified repairs are complete.
 RHA is in the process of completing the Special Applications Center (SAC) application.
 In addition to the Plan, RHA is developing a post homeownership program to assist families in maintaining their homes and ensuring homeowners that they have somewhere to go for assistance when they need it.